Multiple fatalities after small plane crashes in British Columbia

 By Anna Mehler Paperny

-TORONTO, Dec 11 (Reuters) - A small plane that crashed on Gabriola Island in British Columbia on Tuesday evening was engulfed in flames after it hit the ground, killing several people, according to authorities and an eyewitnesson Wednesday.
+TORONTO, Dec 11 (Reuters) - Multiple people were killed when a small plane crashed on Gabriola Island in British Columbia on Tuesday evening, authorities said.

-The Transportation Safety Board said three investigators were due on site later in the day to investigate the piston, twin-engine aircraft accident.
-Coroners were also headed to the site on the northwest corner of the island, which has about 4,000 inhabitants.
+The calls came in around 6:30 p.m. local time on Tuesday, and Royal Canadian Mounted Police arrived on scene to find multiple fatalities from the crash on the northwest corner of the island, which is just east of the larger Vancouver Island and has a population of about 4,000 people.

-Just before the plane hit the ground, DeCarle said he heard the sound of the engine "rise and fall" and that it made him think the aircraft was "out of control."

-"We have aircraft here all the time. ...
-You get to know what a normal aircraft sounds like," he said.
-"You could tell this airplane was in trouble, and it sounds like (the pilot) was fighting it all the way down."
+Coroners and transportation investigators were headed to the site on Wednesday.
 The B.C.
-Coroners Service "is in the preliminary stages of its fact-finding investigation to determine who died, and how, where, when and by what means the deceased came to their sudden, unexpected deaths," spokesman Andy Watson said in a statement.
+Coroners Service "is in the preliminary stages of its fact-finding investigation to determine who died, and how, where, when and by what means the deceased came to their sudden, unexpected deaths," according to a statement from spokesman Andy Watson.

-Last month, two families from Uzbekistan died when their single-engine aircraft crashed in a wooded area on the outskirts of Kingston, Ontario, killing all seven people aboard.
+The Transportation Safety Board confirmed on Wednesday morning that three investigators were due on-site later in the day.
+Authorities could not immediately confirm the number of fatalities or what had caused the crash.

 ((Anna.MehlerPaperny@thomsonreuters.com +1 647 225-9609;))